A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-Concurrently, Amini-Naieni et al.~\cite{AminiNaieni23} proposed an alternative solution that, unlike the two-stage pipeline in~\cite{DBLP:conf/cvpr/XuL0RS23}, introduced a single-stage approach called CounTX (pronounced "Count-text").
+\paragraph{CounTX} Concurrently, Amini-Naieni et al.~\cite{AminiNaieni23} proposed an alternative solution called CounTX (pronounced "Count-text").
 CounTX can be trained end-to-end and accepts more detailed specifications of target objects for counting, rather than relying solely on class names.
-Specifically, it extends the reference-less CounTR architecture~\cite{DBLP:conf/bmvc/LiuZZX22} to the open-world text-guided setting.
+To support this, the authors introduced an enhanced version of the FSC-147 dataset~\cite{DBLP:conf/cvpr/RanjanSNH21}, named FSC-147-D, where object classes are described using more fine-grained and structured natural language sentences (See also Sec.~\ref{sec:dataset} for more details).
+Specifically, CounTX extends the reference-less CounTR architecture~\cite{DBLP:conf/bmvc/LiuZZX22} to the open-world text-guided setting.
 Like CounTR, it features a transformer-based image encoder, but it utilizes the CLIP vision transformer B-16~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, pre-trained in a contrastive manner with a transformer-based text encoder using image-text pairs from LAION-2B~\cite{DBLP:conf/nips/SchuhmannBVGWCC22}.
 In more detail, the image encoder encodes each input image into a spatial map of 512-dimensional feature vectors, while the text encoder processes the class description into a single 512-dimensional feature vector.
 To combine these features, the authors employed a transformer-based feature interaction module, similar to CounTR, but instead of matching image patches to visual exemplars, in CounTX, it is exploited to compute the similarities between image patches and class descriptions.
 Finally, the output of the feature interaction module is reshaped to a spatial feature map and fed into a progressive four-block convolution and upsampling operation to produce density maps.